trumanyardley/naturedex-legal/README.md

 ## 6. Children's Privacy

-NatureDex is intended for a general audience and is not directed at children under the age of 13.
+Leafnote is intended for a general audience and is not directed at children under the age of 13.
 We do not knowingly collect any personal information from children.
 Because all data is stored locally on the device and we collect no account information, the App does not transmit or store personal data about any user, including children.

 If you are a parent or guardian and have concerns about your child's use of the App, please contact us at the address below.